matthew-dong-dev/personal-website/README.md

 > https://mdong127.github.io/

-	DON'T FORGET TO CHANGE URL before pushing
-	Potential Fixes:
+1. **Change config url** before pushing / development Potential Work-arounds:
 	- https://stackoverflow.com/questions/27386169/change-site-url-to-localhost-during-jekyll-local-development
 	- https://jekyllrb.com/docs/variables/
+1. Run `bundle exec jekyll serve` for dev environment

 ## To do (Tier 1):

-1. upload temporary practical applications file
-1. add temporary placeholder project for HA website
 1. transfer other posts; how to add drafts?
 	- Drafts are posts without a date in the filename.
 How to exec build with draft?
 	- add hyperlinks in *why education* & embed videos (look through md syntax post)
-1. change email to redirect to a more generic one
+1. change email to redirect to generic one
 1. create a dev branch & make pull requests

+## Content
+1. include Laney course search in askoski file
+	- built a course catalog for Laney college which is a proof of concept that this is scalable and improves their class bc previously was a pdf (scale education infrastructure)
+1. add temporary placeholder project for HA website + include temporary practical applications file
+1. link other BTNs within each post
+1. add linkedIn profile + add devpost configuration to home page shortcuts (maybe not necessary for new template)

 ### To do (Tier 2):
 1. enable https - SSL certificate